![]() Editorial expertise is provided to OWW by Odyssey, the summer writing workshop for writers of fantasy, SF, and horror ![]() Find out more! |

 SF author Tara K. Harper's essays and articles on fiction writing, editors, writing groups, etc.

-Author Elmore Leonard's article on writing transparently (recommended by Nalo Hopkinson, an award-winning author who's one of our former Resident Editors).
+Author Elmore Leonard's article on writing transparently (recommended by Nalo Hopkinson, an award-winning author who has been one of our Resident Editors).

 Patricia C. Wrede's Fantasy Worldbuilding Questions.